-My 5 Favorite Cake Tools For Wedding Cakes
+My 5 Favorite Essential Cake Tools For Cake Decorating and Baking

-These are the 5 favorite tools that I used all the time and wouldn’t have wanted to give up, in no particular order.
+These are the 5 essential favorite tools that I used all the time when I made custom wedding cakes, and wouldn’t have wanted to give up, in no particular order.
 (I’m not including things like spatulas and measuring cups, those are too obvious.)

 my five most used cake tools